Wekaj/AVC/README.md

 - [ ] Annisha: Write the basic turning code.
 - [ ] Jake: Get the GitHub repository up and running.
 - [ ] Annisha: Sort out the groups/chats for the team.
-- [ ] arthur said to not use ir sensors for the tape, use the camera?
+- [ ] Arthur said to not use ir sensors for the tape, use the camera?

 ### Week 2
 By the end of week two we hope to have the design/chassis of the robot finished, then our group can start (at the end of the week/start of week 3) testing the robot with the code we have been writing.